alexharri/website/posts/clipboard.md

 await navigator.clipboard.write([clipboardItem]);
 ```

 ### What about other data types?

 HTML and images are cool, but what about general data interchange formats like JSON?
-If I were writing an application with copy/paste support, I can imagine wanting to write JSON or some binary data to the clipboard.
+If I were writing an application with copy-paste support, I can imagine wanting to write JSON or some binary data to the clipboard.

 Let's try to write JSON data to the clipboard: